inBeat/inbeat-website/content/top-influencers/instagram/nutrition/brazil/sao-paulo/_index.md

 ---
-title: Top 10 Nutrition Instagram Influencers In Sao Paulo In 2023
+title: Top 10 Nutrition Instagram Influencers In Sao Paulo In 2024
 description: >-
-  Find top nutrition Instagram influencers in Sao Paulo in 2023.
-Most popular hashtags: #foco #lifestyle #fitness #dieta.
+  Find top nutrition Instagram influencers in Sao Paulo in 2024.
+Most popular hashtags: #tbt #foco #fitness #saude.
 platform: Instagram
-hits: 7
+hits: 8
-text_top: Discover the top-rated Instagram accounts on inBeat.
+text_top: Analyze the top-rated Instagram influencers on inBeat.
-text_bottom: Our platform aggregates 7 Instagram influencers like this in Sao Paulo, Brazil for you to collaborate.
+text_bottom: Our search engine holds 8 Instagram influencers like this in Sao Paulo, Brazil for you to pitch.
 profiles:
   - username: "raf92felipe"
     fullname: >-